yogesh1454/food-app/docs/architecture/13-coding-standards.md

     - Use @Sf4j for logging, Not System.out.println()
     - Secure Your Endpoints: Use Spring Security with annotations like: @PreAuthorize("hasRole('ADMIN')")
     - Use Pagination for Lists
+- **Use Library:** Use Library whereever needed
+  - Use lombok library for builder, getter, data, setter
+  - Use @Sl4f library for logging
+  - Use OpenAPI for API documentation to be shown on swagger UI
+  - Use MapStruct for Mappers